 “I hope you are available and accept checks as a mode of payment.“

 Other times, they might send a more detailed message with a fabricated excuse, such as a family member paying for the booking on their behalf.
-This will usually include a request for your personal information, which is another red flag.
+This will usually include a request for your personal information, which is another major red flag.

 “I’m happy that you can provide your services.
 Regarding the $312, it is within budget and a dear friend of the family offered to contribute financially to the event by paying for your service cost.
 He stated that he would be paying with a check.
 He’ll want to do that asap.
 Please include the name that will appear on the check, a phone number, and the address it will be sent to if you are comfortable with the payment.
 We’ll keep in touch about the event going forward, thanks.“